 Here we’ll show you how to download fonts, and how to install fonts on Mac Word apps.

-How to Add Fonts to Word for Mac
+How to add fonts to Word on Mac

 Fonts on your Mac live in the Font Book, a built-in app Apple added to macOS to manage fonts for your Mac.
 It’s also where you add fonts to your Mac – but first, let’s get a font!